berkeley-stat243/stat243-fall-2022/syllabus.md

 which you'll need to be able to do by the second week of class.

 ## Class time {#class-time .unnumbered}

 My goal is to have classes be an interactive environment.
 This is both more interesting for all of us and more effective in learning the material.
-I encourage you to ask questions and will pose questions to the class to think about, respond to via Google forms, and discuss (though I may have to adjust discussion given mask wearing and the public health situation).
+I encourage you to ask questions and will pose questions to the class to think about, respond to via Google forms, and discuss.
 To increase time for discussion and assimilation of the material in class, before some classes I may ask that you read material or work through tutorials in advance of class.
 Occasionally, I will ask you to submit answers to questions in advance